StatsRhian/recipes-old-website/_my_recipes/vegetarian-cheese-burgers.md

 * plain flour (for dusting)
 * 1 tbsp oil

-Heat oven to 220*C. Blitz beans, onion, cheese, breadcrumbs and egg in food blender.
+Blitz beans, onion, cheese, breadcrumbs and egg in food blender.
 Flour hands, shape into burgers and fry.